marinofranz/marinofranz/README.md

 ## ⚡ Fun Facts

-- 🎮 When I'm not coding, you'll find me in flight simulators practicing for the real thing
+- 🎮 When I'm not coding, you'll find me in the flight simulator practicing for the real thing
 - 🛫 I can probably name more aircraft types than programming languages

 ---